What is the VITAL science?

 The VSEP reconvened at FAMS2017, Sydney, and agreed to: develop model averaging methodology; continue to gather threshold data; continue to look for clinical data for other allergens; and progress work on consumption data.

 Worked towards completion of the model averaging project.
 The VSEP reconvened at EAACI-FAAM, Copenhagen, in October 2018.

 The review process

 The VSEP reviewed the data from clinical (low-dose oral) food challenges from both published and unpublished studies.
-The papers were sourced from Australia, the United States and the European Union and over 1800 clinical data points were collated.
-The data included in the review was required to meet defined quality criteria to ensure the resulting allergen thresholds were statistically sound.
-The data set was analysed by applying three statistical models applied to the individual NOAELs and LOAELs for each allergenic food.
+The papers were sourced from Australia, the United States and the European Union and over 3,400 clinical data points were collated.
+The data included in the review was required to meet defined quality criteria to ensure that resulting allergen thresholds were statistically sound.
+The data set was analysed by applying a new Stacked Model Averaging program (Wheeler et al, 2019) for each allergenic food.
 The Stacked Model Averaging program produces a single curve for each allergen from which Eliciting Doses may be derived.
 The VSEP identified the ED01 (which is the dose of the total allergen protein that is predicted to produce objective symptoms in 1% of the allergic population) which were adopted as the Reference Doses for VITAL 3.0.